liapia99/Poet-Lens/README.md

 # Poetry Camera
 A camera that prints poems of what it sees.

-Forked from the [poetry camera](https://poetry.camera/)by Ryan Mather and Kelin Carolyn Zhang.
+Forked from the [poetry camera ](https://poetry.camera/)by Ryan Mather and Kelin Carolyn Zhang.

 I worked with Richard Errico, a high-school teacher interested in photography and electronics.
 He thought this was a very cool project, so he wanted to make his own.